Student nominations for Doctoral Hooding guest speakers

 - Nominees must hold an MIT PhD or ScD.

 - Nominees should be using the Doctorate in their professional lives.

 - Nominees should have the ability to encourage and inspire, to show a professional path, and to demonstrate success in making career decisions.

-Nominees are considered by Chancellor Barnhart, host of the ceremony; Chancellor Grimson, chair of the Commencement Committee; and an annually convened working group of Doctoral student representatives from all five Schools (please note that the fall 2016 group is complete).
+Nominees are considered by Chancellor Barnhart, host of the ceremony; Chancellor Grimson, chair of the Commencement Committee; and an annually convened working group of Doctoral student representatives from all five Schools.
 All nominations and deliberations are confidential—but when a speaker is confirmed, the good news will be announced via MIT News (this tends to be in the spring).
 Questions?
 Documents to email?
 Contact us

 *MIT invests Doctoral hoods only; there is no Master’s degree hood at MIT.